 In theory, the only difference between color correcting in DaVinci Resolve on a control surface vs. using a mouse is your movements.
 With a mouse, you make only one adjustment at a time.
 With a control surface, you make multiple adjustments simultaneously.
-But the actual math behind using the two different input devices should be same, in theory.
-As we all recently discovered, the theory doesn’t match the reality.
+But the actual math behind using the two different input devices should be the same, in theory.
+As we all recently discovered, the theory doesn’t match reality.
 Watch my previous Insight on the ‘Mouse Math Bug’ if you haven’t already.
 It’ll give you the full details of the surprising difference between grading with a mouse vs. with a control surface.

 Is this ‘Mouse Math Bug’ really a difference in math and is it truly a bug?

 I’ve come to the conclusion that no, it’s not a difference in math.
 Based on my experimentation and some new information gleaned from a short email response to me from Blackmagic… this behavior is not intentional.
-In fact, it looks Blackmagic found another bug’ish behavior when using a mouse in the Primary Bars interface.
-Since this behavior is not intentional, since it actually makes color grading with a mouse harder than color grading with a control surface and since this new Primary Bars behavior is definitely not helpful… I’m comfortable calling this a bug.
+In fact, it looks like Blackmagic found another bug’ish behavior when using a mouse in the Primary Bars interface.
+Since this behavior is not intentional and since it actually makes color grading with a mouse harder than color grading with a control surface and since this new Primary Bars behavior is definitely not helpful… I’m comfortable calling this a bug.
 Even if some of my more accomplished peers disagree with this assessment (which is fine, diversity of opinion is what makes our lives worth living).

-In this Insight you’ll see a new bug in action
+In this Insight, you’ll see a new bug in action

 It has to do with a mouse shortcut that allows us to make YRGB moves when using the Primary Bar interface (which typically only allows for a single color channel adjustment at a time).
 This new bug was suggested to me in a very short email from Blackmagic.
 They asked me to confirm what they were seeing on their end.
 This is good news since it means the Resolve team is digging into this.